lanl/sedacs/examples/pyseqm/nanostar_cpu/README.md

 #### File Modifications

 - In `input.in`, set:
-  - `scfDevice = cuda`
+  - `scfDevice= cuda`
-  - If running on a single machine, set `numGPU = -1` (the code will detect the number of available GPUs automatically).
+  - If running on a single machine, set `numGPU= -1` (the code will detect the number of available GPUs automatically).

 #### Environment and Execution